The Gambler (1938 film): Plot

-When Vincent presses for the bills to be paid, Kirileff, in his distress, claims that he knows for sure that Nina's grandmother is dying.
+When Vincent presses for the debt to be paid, Kirileff, in his distress, claims that he knows for sure that Nina's grandmother is dying.
 Nina is dismayed by her father's behavior and wants to save the family honor.
-She sells her jewelry and tries to win the missing money at the gaming table.
-In the end, she gambles everything away and her father's ruin seems sealed.
-A telegram from home seems to be the solution to all problems, since Kirileff believes that Nina's grandmother has died.
-This, however, appears a short time later in Hohenburg and discovers the roulette game for itself.
-She loses a large amount of money while gambling, but knows when to stop and soon travels back to Russia.
-Nina decides against going with them and stays with her father.
-The young woman also rejects other offers of help, so she doesn't want Dr. Tronka pays off her father's debts.
-She fears selling herself to him.
+She sells her jewelry and tries to win the money at the gaming table.
+In the end, she gambles everything away, and her father's ruin seems sealed.
+A telegram from home seems to be the solution to all their problems, since Kirileff believes that Nina's grandmother has died.
+She, however, appears a short time later in Hohenburg and discovers roulette herself.
+She loses a large amount of money gambling, but knows when to stop and soon travels back to Russia.
+Nina decides against going with her and stays with her father.

+The young woman rejects other offers of help.
+She does not want Dr. Tronka to pay off her father's debts; she fears selling herself to him.
 Alexej, on the other hand, can no longer help her because he has become a player himself.
-Due to all the excitement, Nina falls ill and confides in Dr. Tronka on.
+Due to all the excitement, Nina falls ill and confides in Dr. Tronka.
 Shortly thereafter, he challenges Vincent to a duel, and the false baron flees.
-He gives Kirileff's bills to Blanche, who begins a relationship with Alexej and sells him the bills. dr Tronka nurses Nina back to health.
+He gives Kirileff's bills to Blanche, who begins a relationship with Alexej and sells him the bills.
+Dr. Tronka nurses Nina back to health.
 Suddenly, Alexei appears and assures the young woman that he has always loved her and cannot live without her.
 He wants to return to Russia with Nina, and tells her that he has already destroyed her father's bills of exchange.
-However, these were only recently discovered by Dr. Bought out Tronka.
+However, Dr. Tronka recently acquired all of the outstanding bills.
 When Alexej finds out about this, he realizes that Blanche must have stolen the bills and sold them again.
 His proof of love to Nina, to save her father by buying the bills of exchange, is therefore void.
 This realization enrages Alexei so much that he wants to do something to Blanche.
-Nina asks Dr. Tronka to stop Alexej and actually the doctor can prevent worse.
-He makes Alexei promise not to play anymore and gives him travel money for his return to Russia. while dr Tronka visits Nina and explains to her that she is relieved of any obligation towards Alexej and should now let her feelings decide about her future, Alexej cannot resist his addiction: In the casino he spends all the travel money that Dr. Tronka has received at the roulette table at stake.
+Nina asks Dr. Tronka to stop Alexej.
+He makes Alexei promise not to play anymore and gives him money to pay for his return to Russia.
+Dr. Tronka tells Nina that she is relieved of any obligation towards Alexej and should now let her feelings decide her future.
+Alexej succumbs to his addiction.
+At the roulette table he loses all the money that Dr. Tronka gave him to pay for the journey.